Description of the Template and Guide

 -

-A free meeting agenda template for remote team check-in, focused on asking questions instead of reading updates.
+A free meeting agenda template for making a decision to which all explicitly consent.
 MS Word and online formats.
-Includes an 8-page detailed instruction guide.
+Includes a 25-page detailed instruction guide.